 Teaching letter names or sounds doesn’t have to be done in dry, drill-and-kill style.
-A cute Valentine alphabet game like Feed the Robot is just the opposite.
+A cute Valentine alphabet and letter recognition game like Feed the Robot is just the opposite.
 And it’s one of many Valentine’s alphabet activities in this post!

 It’s interactive, hands-on, super fun, and even a wee bit silly.
 And as an added bonus, children also get to practice their one-to-one correspondence skills!